ManiAm/VENTOS_Public/README.md

 **Step 5:** Right click on VENTOS project name and click Properties.
 Go to 'Project References' and make sure veins is selected.

-**Step 6:** Now you build the VENTOS project.
-Right-click on the project name and choose "Build Project".
-Wait for a while and then check the Console windows at the bottom of the Eclipse IDE to make sure no errors occurred.
+**Step 6:** Now you can build the VENTOS project.
+Use Ctrl+B or right-click on the project name and choose "Build Project".
+Wait for a while and then check the console windows at the bottom of the Eclipse IDE to make sure no errors occurred.

 Running the VENTOS Project